Please phone the number above during working hours to make an appointment. Our reception service will be happy to book your session.

 Those who suffer from nerve pain experience numbness, tingling, burning, muscle weakness, and general pain throughout the body.
 Though the causes for nerve pain vary, the pain is attributed to your body's nerves sending out electrical impulses that carry pain signals.
 In cases of nerve pain, a physiotherapist can use a TENS machine to target and reduce nerve pain by interfering with or "confusing" the pain signals your body transmits.

-Some electrotherapy modalities, especially Shockwave Therapy, have been shown to effectively treat a variety of musculoskeletal conditions.
+Some electrotherapy modalities, especially a shockwave therapy treatment, have been shown to effectively treat a variety of musculoskeletal conditions.
 Not only can shockwave therapy reduce pain, but it can help increase blood flow to an injured area which can stimulate the healing process.
 You might find that shockwave therapy is useful for injuries like:

 • Tennis elbow